Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Method

 \subsection{Framework: Self Divide-and-Conquer}

-Figure~\ref{fig:algo} shows the high-level depiction.
-Generally, given a question, we firstly get the confidence score of LLMs to answer the question, then we can choose which way to handle the current question accordingly.
-Specifically, we divide the confidence score into three ranges $[0, \alpha-\beta], (\alpha-\beta, \alpha+\beta), [\alpha+\beta, 1]$ in which the $\alpha$ and $\beta$ are hyper-parameters.
-Thus, when the confidence score falls into the left ($[0, \alpha-\beta]$) or right ($[\alpha+\beta, 1]$) side, we can call \textit{retrieve-then-read} or \textit{generate-then-read} to answer respectively.
-However, when it encounters the uncertain or confusing questions, we then decompose the question into several sub-questions, aiming to decrease the uncertainty.
-We set several termination conditions to guarantee the iteration do not overflow: 1) \textit{the number of sub-questions is 1}, which means it probably is a \textit{single} question; and 2) \textit{the number of iteration depth is less than one pre-defined $t$}.
-Once these situations happen, we simply regard current sub-question as unknown question and then call \textit{retrieve-then-read}.
-We then combine answers of all sub-questions to prompt the LLMs to get the final answer for the original question.
-In this way, we only call compositional reasoning when necessary instead of treat all questions indiscriminately.
-Figure~\ref{fig:algo_python} shows the simplified implementation details of the main function.
+Since LLMs express certainty in different ways and are prone to hallucination issues, therefore, we define $\alpha$ as a mean of confidence score distribution for specific LLM, along with $\beta$ as the corresponding standard deviation.
+In this way, the LLMs can recognize when a question might be too complex or ambiguous for a straightforward answer, necessitating the decomposition into simpler parts or the combination of multiple pieces of information.
+Specifically, we divide the confidence score into three ranges $[0, \alpha-\beta], (\alpha-\beta, \alpha+\beta), [\alpha+\beta, 1]$.
+When the confidence score falls into extreme ranges, such as the left ($[0, \alpha-\beta]$) or right ($[\alpha+\beta, 1]$) side, we can directly apply retrieve-then-read or generate-then-read to answer the question respectively.
+However, when it encounters uncertain or confusing questions (i.e., fall into the middle part), we decompose the question into several sub-questions to decrease the uncertainty.
+We then iteratively solve these sub-questions in the same way and combine all sub-answers to answer the original \textit{compositional question} as shown in Figure~\ref{fig:algo_python}.
+To ensure efficiency and reduce unnecessary costs, we implement several pruning conditions to prevent iterations from overflowing: 1) the number of sub-questions is 1, which means it should be a \textit{Single Known} or \textit{Single Unknown} question; and 2) the number of iteration depth is less than a pre-defined $\tau$.
+Once these situations happen, we simply regard the current sub-question as the unknown question and then call retrieve-then-read.
+In this way, we can call compositional reasoning when necessary instead of treating all questions indiscriminately for different LLMs.